 Many individuals who have reclaimed sobriety succumb to the lie that “just one drink won’t hurt” or “I’m just casually using drugs.”
 Such behavior is highly dangerous and most likely will lead to a relapse.
 The best way to prevent drug and alcohol abuse is to swear off these substances altogether.
 Similarly, if a loved one is fantasizing or talking about drug use, this could be a warning sign that they’re considering using once again.

-Part of Choice House’s 90-Day Treatment Program in Boulder, Colorado is constructing a plan to prevent future relapses so that participants can attain long-lasting sobriety.
+Part of Choice House’s 90-Day Treatment Program for substance addiction recovery in Boulder, Colorado is constructing a plan to prevent future relapses so that participants can attain long-lasting sobriety.
 Learn more about all our recovery programs.